MystenLabs/walrus-docs/docs/walrus-sites/tutorial-suins.md

 This step associates the name `walrusgame` to the object ID of our Walrus Site.
 There are possibly many ways to achieve this, and as the SuiNS UI improves this could be done from the webapp as well.

-Here, we issue an transaction using the Sui CLI that creates this mapping:
+Here, we issue a transaction using the Sui CLI that creates this mapping:

 ```sh
 SUINS_CORE_PACKAGE=0x22fa05f21b1ad71442491220bb9338f7b7095fe35000ef88d5400d28523bdd93